stupidZZ/FCN_Text/README.md

 # FCN_Text

-# Code written by Zheng Zhang(macaroniz1990@gmail.com)
+Code written by Zheng Zhang(macaroniz1990@gmail.com)

 ##########################################################################################
-1. Introduction.
+1.Introduction.

 This project includes the source code and trained model about the text region fcn and proposal generation.
 We also provide the probability text region maps for ICDAR2015, ICDAR2013 and MSRA-TD500.
 If you use the resources of this project, please considering cite the paper: